-General support is available from the Family Support Team and your local Children's Centre with more specialist support being provided by the Disabled Children's Team.
+You can get general support from the Family Support team and your local Children's Centre.
+More specialist support is given by the Disabled Children's team.

 - Calderdale Safeguarding Children Board (CSCB)

 - Direct Payments: buying care services

 - Major adaptations in the home

 - Transition to adults social care